KKasbarian/30Days30Sites/Mobile-Services/README.md

 I made a Flexbox Responsive Navigation Bar, used Flexbox Here and There.

-Thought about Names of Members, Roles of Each, Text also.
+Thought about Names of Members, Roles of Each, Text also, to not just Write some Dummy Texts!

 An Annoying Ad Placeholder added.